mojganatar1990-26/resilience-regulation-notes/measurement/distress-markers.md

 2 = Clear distress behavior lasting several seconds
 3 = Strong and sustained distress response
 Duration:
-A distress episode begins at the first observable marker and continues until intensity decreases to level 1 and remains stable for a short, continuous period (e.g., 20–30 seconds).
+A distress episode begins at the first observable marker and continues until the intensity decreases to level 1, and then remains stable for a short, continuous period (e.g., 20–30 seconds).
-Level 1 is considered a low and manageable level of distress, rather than a complete absence of emotional activation.
+Level 1 is considered a low, manageable level of distress rather than a complete absence of emotional activation.
 This framework is preliminary and will require further refinement, including clearer timing rules and inter-rater reliability testing.